How to use My Photo Stream on iPhone and iPad

 Toggle the Upload to My Photo Stream switch on.

-You can disable My Photo Stream by following the sam steps above.
+You can disable My Photo Stream by following the same steps above.
 If you turn it off, you can choose to keep or remove all photos on your device.

 How to access your My Photo Stream on iPhone and iPad